kennytilton/web-mx/src/tiltontec/example/quick_start/README.md

 ```
 Wrapping the `mph` value in `(cI 42)`, `cI` for "cell Input", lets us mutate `mph` imperatively.

 Here, an event handler navigates via utility `fmu` (search "family up") to the speedometer widget and mutates it.
+The same parallel then exists with Flux-based code dispatching transactions.

 ## "On-change" watch functions
 Any input or computed cell can specify an on-change 'watch' function to execute side-effects outside Matrix dataflow.